ryuichiueda/value_iteration/README.md

-# value_iteration: value iteration package for ROS
+# value_iteration: real-time value iteration planner package for ROS

-a global planner for mobile robots based on value iteration
+a monolithic mobile robot navigation system as a replacement for the navigation stack

 ## How to try

+Please give the navigation goal and some obstacles after the command:

 ```
 $ roslaunch value_iteration navigation_house.launch